Dr. Sarah Bolander, DMSc, MMS, PA-C, DFAAPA

 Conclusion: Putting a greater emphasis on efforts to expand the number of minority practitioners can aid in the reduction of ethnic and racial imbalances in healthcare.
 Training programs should be dedicated to high-quality, board-certified health care practitioners who are willing to serve these communities, and suitable incentives should be provided to keep these competent clinicians in these roles.

 Joshua S. Racial and Ethnic Disparities: Confronting the Barriers within Healthcare.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.